 Not-for-profit organizations commonly use fund accounting to ensure compliance with legal restrictions and report on their stewardship of finances entrusted by funding sources.

-Even though the concept of separate funds is straightforward, it can be difficult to apply this principle using accounting software that is not designed for fund separation.
-Despite this, fund accounting will continue to be appropriate for many organizations for internal reporting purposes and financial statements that will be used for reporting to the public.
+Even though the concept of separate funds is straightforward, applying this principle can be difficult using accounting software not designed for fund separation.
+Despite this, many organizations will continue to find fund accounting appropriate for internal reporting purposes and for creating financial statements for public reporting.

 It’s important to understand the distinction between internal accounting and external financial reporting.
 Accounting standards issued by the accounting profession only address external financial reporting, not how internal books are kept.
 Organizations are free to use any method of record keeping they prefer, as long as the resulting financial statements seen by the public are in the correct format.